ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 - `initializeUnlockMode()`
 - `setUnlockMode()`

-We have gone beyond that with this application so we could allow the user to manually perform some vault operations that would typically be automatically managed by either Auth Connect or Identity Vault (`lock()`, `clear()`, etc).
+We have gone beyond that with this application so we could allow the user to manually perform some vault operations that would typically be automatically managed by either Auth Connect or Identity Vault ([lock](https://ionic.io/docs/identity-vault/classes/vault#lock), [clear](https://ionic.io/docs/identity-vault/classes/vault#clear), etc).

 ### Authentication

 #### Implementation

-Located in `src/utils/authentication/authentication.ts`, this module manages which `Authenticator` implementation is used to authenticate the user.
-Otherwise it's simply a wrapper that exposes the [Authenticator](./README.md#authenticator-interface) API.
+Located in `src/utils/authentication/authentication.ts`, this module manages which [Authenticator](./README.md#authenticator-interface) implementation is used to authenticate the user.
+Otherwise it's simply a wrapper that exposes the `Authenticator` API.
 As the authentication status changes over time [AuthenticationState](./README.md#authenticationstate) is updated, which the React application uses to protect views that require authorization.

-##### AuthenticationState
+#### AuthenticationState

 > [!IMPORTANT]
 > Because there are many state management approaches available, this demo uses an architecture that is generic as possible.
 Your team will almost certainly leverage a different implementation for your own application, **specific to the state management library you're using**.

 Located in `src/utils/authentication/store.ts` you'll find a simple immutable data store that allows consumers to subscribe and be notified when the data changes.
 The React application then listens for changes to `AuthenticationState` with the [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) hook.

-##### Authenticator Interface
+#### Authenticator Interface

 The `Authenticator` interface provides a consistent set of methods that are used across our [Basic Authentication Service](./README.md#basic-authentication-service) as well as our [OIDC Authentication Service](./README.md#oidc-authentication-service).
 This way, no matter which type of authentication we are using the rest of our application can rely on having a simple, well-defined service level API.

-##### Basic Authentication Service
+#### Basic Authentication Service

 The `BasicAuthenticationService` is used to perform a basic HTTP based authentication where the application itself gathers the credentials and then sends them to the backend to be verified.
 A token is returned by the backend.
 This is easily the least secure of all of the methods presented because: